 SMPTE Announces 2014 Director Appointments

-Edge, who is president of Bob Edge TV Consulting, has been active in television standards work for more than 18 years, participating in projects with the European Broadcasting Union, Video Services Forum, Advanced Media Workflow Association, SMPTE, and other organizations.
-He has served as a SMPTE engineering director and as a technology committee chair; is a Life Fellow in the Society; and has contributed to the development of more than a dozen SMPTE standards and registered disclosure documents.
-Edge also is the author of numerous technical papers describing the application of information technology and data networking for television production.
+Edge, who is president of Bob Edge TV Consulting, has been active in television standards work for more than 18 years, participating in projects with the European Broadcasting Union (EBU), Video Services Forum (VSF), Advanced Media Workflow Association (AMWA), SMPTE, and other organizations.
+He has served as a SMPTE engineering director and as a technology committee chair; is a Life Fellow in the Society; and has contributed to the development of more than a dozen SMPTE standards and registered disclosure documents (RDD).
+Edge also is the author of numerous technical papers describing the application of information technology (IT) and data networking for television production.

-Morgan is founder and president of Metaglue Corp..
-Spanning more than 30 years, his career in the television industry includes roles as director of engineering and senior consulting engineer at Convergence Corporation, Sony Corp., and Avid Technology.
-He is a SMPTE Fellow and, as chair of the SMPTE W25 Committee on Metadata and Wrapper Technology from 2000 through 2004, has guided the development of the SMPTE Metadata Dictionary and the Material Exchange Format.
+Morgan is founder and president of Metaglue Corporation.
+Spanning more than 30 years, his career in the television industry includes roles as director of engineering and senior consulting engineer at Convergence Corporation, Sony Corporation, and Avid Technology.
+He is a SMPTE Fellow and, as chair of the SMPTE W25 Committee on Metadata and Wrapper Technology from 2000 through 2004, has guided the development of the SMPTE Metadata Dictionary and the Material Exchange Format (MXF).
 He holds 10 patents and was a founding member of the AMWA.

 Lukk is vice president of production technology at The Walt Disney Studios, where he is responsible for helping to incorporate new technologies into the workflow of the studio.
-He is a SMPTE Fellow and an associate member of the American Society of Cinematographers.
+He is a SMPTE Fellow and an associate member of the American Society of Cinematographers (ASC).

-Devlin has worked for more than 25 years in all aspects of media, and today, as AmberFin chief technical officer, he leads the company’s technology strategy.
-He is a member of the Internal Association of Broadcast Manufacturers, a SMPTE Fellow, and a recipient of SMPTE’s David Sarnoff Medal and the British Kinematograph, Sound and Television Society’s Achievement Award.
+Devlin has worked for more than 25 years in all aspects of media, and today, as AmberFin chief technical officer (CTO), he leads the company's technology strategy.
+He is a member of the Internal Association of Broadcast Manufacturers (IABM), a SMPTE Fellow, and a recipient of SMPTE's David Sarnoff Medal and the British Kinematograph, Sound and Television Society's (BKSTS)' Achievement Award.
 Devlin has authored patents, specifications, and books that drive the professional media industry forward.

 Putman, president of ROAM Consulting LLC, develops training and marketing programs for manufacturers, dealers, and end users of displays, display interfaces, and wireless connectivity products.
 He is a contributing editor for Sound and Communications magazine, editor and publisher of HDTVexpert.com, and an InfoComm Senior Academy Instructor for the International Communications Industries Association (ICIA), where he was the 2008 ICIA Educator of the Year.
-He is a member of SMPTE and the Society for Information Display, and he holds certifications from ICIA and the Imaging Science Foundation.
+He is a member of SMPTE and the Society for Information Display (SID), and he holds certifications from ICIA and the Imaging Science Foundation (ISF).

 Kovalick, founder of Media Systems Consulting, has worked in the field of hybrid audiovisual and IT systems for the past 20 years, and he currently focuses on media systems, file-based workflows, and cloud migration for media facilities.
 He has presented more than 50 papers at industry conferences worldwide, and he holds 18 U.S. and foreign patents.
 In 2009 Kovalick was awarded the David Sarnoff Medal from SMPTE for engineering achievement.
 He is a life member of Tau Beta Pi, an IEEE member, and a SMPTE Life Fellow.
 He is the "Cloudspotter's Journal" columnist for TV Technology magazine.